Mohammed Shaaban

 Ali (now Shaaban), M et al. Updates on aptamer research.
 International Journal of Molecular Sciences, 2019.

-Khalifa, A et al. Sex-specific differences in mitochondria biogenesis, morphology, respiratory function, and ROS homeostasis in young mouse heart and brain.
+Khalifa, A, Abdel-Rahman, E., Mahmoud, A., Ali (now Shaaban), M et al. Sex-specific differences in mitochondria biogenesis, morphology, respiratory function, and ROS homeostasis in young mouse heart and brain.
 Physiological Reports, 2017.

 Key awards